-The Engineering Student Experience Fund (ESEF) is now open to bids from across the faculty and is looking to support events, programmes or initiatives that will enhance – not only the student experience – but also our community within the Faculty of Engineering.
+The Engineering Student Experience Fund (ESEF) is open to bids from across the faculty to support events or initiatives that will benefit the student experience and enhance our community within the Faculty of Engineering.
 Previous bids have brought students, staff and alumni alike together to celebrate the diversity, achievements and skill that we see in the faculty every day.

-To find out more about the Engineering Student Experience Fund and start the bidding process please email Charlotte Owen at email@example.com
+To find out more about the Engineering Student Experience Fund and start the bidding process please email the Student Experience Team: firstname.lastname@example.org.

 Previous successful bids:

 Over two years, students have worked on a project to build a wind turbine, then install it on a Derbyshire farm.
 This project has included over 40 students and support from external business (V3 Power).
 Students have had the opportunity to gain practical, hands-on experience working with other engineering disciplines.

 “Investing in your ideas is actually the key to turning them into actions.
 Receiving funding from the ESEF meant that the construction of the wind turbine was viable.
 I really appreciate the support I've got from the funding and I encourage people to not be afraid on starting up a new idea.
 Anything is possible!”

 On behalf of the Mech Soc Society, Rebecca Fox (a fourth year Mechanical Engineering student) applied to the Student Experience Fund to support a welcome event garden party in September 2017 for new and returning faculty students and staff.
 The event helped students from all six departments to integrate and get to know one another ahead of the 2017-18 academic session.